jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 - 1.2, 1.7 of the 'Category Theory for Programmers' blog by Bartosz Milewski

-# Products, Co-products and Algebraic Datatypes
+# Products, co-products and algebraic data types

 ## Duality and products of objects